Secondhand smoke: Avoid dangers in the air

 How can secondhand smoke be avoided?

-With planning, you can reduce or eliminate exposure to secondhand smoke.
+With planning, you can reduce your family's exposure to secondhand smoke.
 Start with these simple steps:

-- Don't allow smoking in your vehicle.
+- Don't allow smoking in your vehicle, even with the windows down.
 If a passenger must smoke while you're traveling, stop as needed for smoke breaks outside the car.

 - Choose smoke-free care facilities.
 This applies to child care facilities as well as facilities for older adults.

 - Patronize businesses with no-smoking policies.
 Choose smoke-free restaurants.
-When you travel, request nonsmoking hotel rooms.
+When you travel, request nonsmoking hotel rooms and rental cars.

 If you have a partner or other loved one who smokes, offer support and encouragement to stop smoking.
-The entire family will reap the benefits.
+The entire family will benefit.

 See more In-depth